 A company’s first marketing effort is through their logos.
 Companies, regardless of industry, know how difficult it is to achieve a logo that conveys their branding or message.
 A large majority pay extra to undergo a gazillion revisions to receive a logo that best represents their business.
 And this is why entrusting logo design to the experts is imperative.
 Since your logo design is crucial, subscribing to a professional graphic design service like Penji that provides unlimited revisions is a worthy investment.
 Stick until the end for a quick tutorial on how easy requesting a logo design from Penji is.

-Here, I’ve curated 25 of the coolest logos that beat the competition by a landslide!
+Now, here are 25 of the coolest logos that’ll inspire you for your next logo!
 These logos are cool because they’re memorable, scalable, use perfect color palettes, have excellent typography, and last but not least, contain hidden meanings some naked eyes can’t see.

 When it comes to scalability, Apple is number one.
 The bite on the logo has urban legends behind it.
 It was linked to what Isaac Newton used as a symbol in his concept of gravity or Adam and Eve’s Tree of Knowledge.
 But Rob Janoff, the logo’s creator, said the bite is there for scalability and to make sure people think it’s an apple, not a cherry.

 Some iconic logos don’t even need a brand name to go with it just like the Beats by Dre logo.
 But it’s more than just the brand’s first letter.
 The ‘b’ on the circle represents the headphones, and the circle represents a human’s head.

 Cool logos should have the brand’s story in them, and NBC made use of a peacock for an interesting representation.
 The peacock in their logo represents color richness.
 NBC calls it “The Bird” and symbolizes the surge of color programming back in 1956.